CHECK OUT OUR WHAT'S ON PAGES HERE for more shows at London pub theatres

 Harry feels like life is beginning to tick down, his autumn years spent quietly caring for the community he loves.
 Denise thinks life begins in retirement and she’s dancing like she’s still at high school.
 When their paths cross unexpectedly at the village hall, their understanding of the time they have left changes irrevocably.
 Trestle is a warm hearted, funny and moving comic drama about two retired people brought together each week and who begin to share their lives, loves, hopes… and dealing with a trestle table.

 Winner of the 2017 Papatango New Writing Prize, Trestle is written by Stewart Pringle (RSC, Royal Court, National Theatre Studio).
-The 2021 production, directed by award winner Matthew Parker (Best Director OFFIE Awards 2023), garnered four OFFIE Award nominations including Best Production and was a Finalist at The London Pub Theatre Awards.
+The 2021 production, directed by award winner Matthew Parker (Best Director OFFIE Awards 2023), garnered four OFFIE Award nominations including Best Production & was a Finalist at London Pub Theatre Awards.

-Drama TOO MANY BOOKS at Upstairs at the Gatehouse, Highgate 26 Feb - 16 Mar
+New writing TOO MANY BOOKS at Upstairs at the Gatehouse, Highgate 26 Feb - 16 Mar

 Written by award-winning journalist Judi Bevan, Too Many Books is a heartfelt, thought-provoking debut play exploring the complexities of international adoption and the emotional journey of parents seeking to create a family.
 Set in the 1990s, it follows Daniel and Julia, a couple confronting bureaucratic obstacles, cultural differences, and the pressures on their relationship as they pursue adopting a child from China.
 As they navigate adoption policies and judgments on their suitability, Daniel and Julia must reconcile their expectations of the adoption process with the stark reality they experience.
 This intimate production sheds light on issues of identity, cultural displacement, and the emotional sacrifices parents make.
 It will resonate deeply with anyone touched by adoption or the longing for family.